 Want to know more?
 Read: Say Goodbye to Oral Health Problems with This Natural Remedy

 The alkalizing, lightening properties of lemon juice are great for whitening teeth or dentures that have built up tartar.

 Use it in moderation, because overuse can weaken tooth enamel.

 - The juice of ½ a lemon

 - Dilute the lemon juice into the hot water and then use the mixture to brush your teeth for five minutes.

 - Use once daily.

-Remember that on top of using these home remedies, you also have to improve your oral hygiene habits.
-Floss after you brush, and use an antibacterial mouth rinse.
+Remember that, as well as using these home remedies, you also have to improve your oral hygiene habits.
+Floss after you brush, and then use an antibacterial mouth rinse.